Armies of Bohemond of Taranto

 The armies of Bohemond of Taranto, formed in 1097, include a major component of the First Crusade.
 He is regarded as the real leader of the First Crusade.
 He formed a second army in 1107 to defend Antioch but instead used it to attack the Byzantine emperor Alexios I Komnenos, resulting in the Treaty of Devol, codifying Bohemond’s defeat.
 Runciman estimates that the first army included 500 cavalry and 3500 infantrymen (plus clergy and non-combatants) and other estimates that the second army was at 34,000 personnel strength are likely greatly exaggerated.

-The known members of the army, mostly French, included the ones listed below, as reported in histories of the First Crusade.
+The known members of the army, mostly Italo-Norman, included the ones listed below, as reported in histories of the First Crusade.
 Unless otherwise noted, references are to the on-line database of Riley-Smith, et al, and the hyperlinks therein provide details including original sources.
 The names below are also referenced in the Riley-Smith tome, Appendix I: Preliminary List of Crusaders.
 Those references are not shown unless they appear elsewhere in the text of the book.
 Articles that are hyperlinked to a more detailed article in this encyclopædia rely on the latter for references.
 Participants are from the First Crusade unless otherwise noted.